 I could do a dried fruit scone in my sleep, but fresh fruit doesn’t behave the same as dried fruit.
 A recipe for fresh cherry scones that looks pretty, tastes good, holds together without being too dense and please, oh please, let the cherries be the star.

 I don’t own a scone pan, but if you do feel free to break it out.
 I simply don’t have room for many single purpose items.
 The other option with these is to pat the dough out to roughly an inch thick and cut scones from there.

 Lightly flour the counter, shape dough into a rectangle, cut into squares and cut squares on the diagonal to form triangles, like cutting a pb & j.

 However, if you also have little to no counter space scooping may be the way to go.
 Whichever you decide, these scones are going to be a hit.

 Put on a pot of tea and pass the clotted cream & jam please.

 - Cherry Chutney (GREAT on grilled meats)

 - Cherry Crisp from Scratch

 - Cherry Coconut Rum Slushie

-Please consider rating this recipe, I love hearing from you!
-Did you make this champagne cocktail?
-Tag me on instagram @pookspantry or share it in the Fabulous Foodie Friends Facebook group!
+Tag me on Instagram or share it in the Fabulous Foodie Friends Facebook group!
 I can’t wait to see your version!